jostsalathe/korg_ms-x/README.md

 ## Parts

+0805 chip resistors with 1% tolerance shall be used for relatively easy hand soldering.
+Most capacitors are cermaic 0805.
+100uF (10V) and 47uF (6V3) use 1206 package instead.

 | Part        | Count | Refs                   | JLCPCB # |
 | ---         | ---   | ---                    | ---      |
 | ICL7660S    | 1     | U203                   | C7535    |